 Swinomish Channel thin water or "A Rising Tide Floats All Boats"

-"A rising tide lifts all boats."
 Ever heard this old saying or something like it?
-Most of us have seen a derelict boat on shore somewhere, half submerged, half part of the driftwood.
+Most of us have seen a derelict boat on shore somewhere, half-submerged, half part of the driftwood.
 Those boats are long past rising on a flood tide.

-Lets think about when that boat went aground.
-Did the skipper intentionally run-aground?
+Let's think about when that boat went aground.
+Did the skipper intentionally run aground?
 Doubtful, maybe a storm, maybe mechanical failure, possibly.
-In all likelihood someone made a decision or series of decisions that eventually led to grounding and eventual loss of the vessel.
+In all likelihood, someone made a decision or series of decisions that eventually led to grounding and eventual loss of the vessel.
 I suppose you are now thinking, that's so obvious, and your post is boring me, get to your point.
 Okay,

-Okay, here is a real life boating decision I made that others may relate to.
-When planning our departure time from Shelter Bay on Swinomish Channel I consulted my tide forecasts noting that low tide would be around noon.
-I also noted that numerous skippers have reported shoaling and groundings within the buoyed channel near Goat Island where I was headed.
+Okay, here is a real-life boating decision I made that others may relate to.
+When planning our departure time from Shelter Bay on Swinomish Channel, I consulted my tide forecasts, noting that low tide would be around noon.
+I also noted that numerous skippers have reported shoaling and groundings within the buoyed channel near Goat Island, where I was headed.
 So my decision was to delay departure and time my transit so that I would arrive at the problem area, at or after low tide.

 So my decision to wait a few hours may easily have resulted in another enjoyable outing, versus who knows!